To register for the EyeOnWater portal website service, visit HERE. For instructions on how to complete the registration

 This system is located in the residential development commonly known as Grandview Properties, just a 5 minute drive west of Balfour.
 This system is within RDCK Electoral Area E.

-The Grandview Properties Water System draws water from Kootenay Lake--an abundant source of water.
+The Grandview Properties Water System draws water from Kootenay Lake.
 The water is pumped from the lakeshore uphill to a reservoir.

 Grandview Properties Water System uses a SCADA (System Control and Data Acquisition) system to electronically monitor water quality, treatment, flow, etc. Treatment for the system includes: media filtration and cartridge filteration for turbidity reduction; ultraviolet light for disinfections/inactivation of microbiological components; and, chlorination treatment for disinfection of bateria and viruses.

 This system has two storage components, a lower reservoir with 233,000 L capacity, which meets the anticipated maximum daily demand for 49 connections, as well as fire storage, emergency provisions, and flux volume.
 The system also includes an upper reservoir with a 252,000L capacity to meet the same requirements for an additional 29 connections.

 This system has sufficient capacity to meet the requirement for rural fire-fighting demand.
 There are seven hydrants on the system.
 The Fire Underwriters Survey has reviewed the system and is now recognized as having a Dwelling Protection grade.
 Subscribing insurance providers can get water system grading information from Fire Underwriters Survey.

 This system would be more financially sustainable at a higher occupancy rate.
 It is anticipated that more homes will be built and connected to the water system in the near future.